Skip to content

 title yes After each turn, generates a session title + slug if one isn't set

-plan_mode opt-in Wires up plan mode — registers exit_plan_mode and injects the plan-mode system prompt
+plan_mode yes Registers the built-in plan mode after Normal, adds present_plan, and injects the plan-mode system prompt

 To enable an opt-in plugin, require it from ~/.config/smelt/init.lua: